lgrammer/annexcss/README.md

 # @nnexCSS

 ```bash
 npm i annexcss
 ```

-At the top of your entry file:

 ```bash
 import 'annexcss'
 ```

 # What is AnnexCSS?

 AnnexCSS is a lightweight CSS animation library made for use with Next.js in a TBA front-end framework.
 It can be used independently with any web framework or project.

-When coupled with frameworks like Next or Gatsby the browser can properly handle unused styling, so there are no special bells or whistles.
+Modern browsers can properly handle unused styling so there are no special bells or whistles.
 Most modern CSS libraries overlook this and add unnecessary bloat to their project.

-The goal is to keep the unpacked size as low as possible.
-That being said postcss-purgecss will be configured in the accompanying JS framework to minmax optimization for both build times and performance.

-It is simply pure CSS and the current build size is already negligible when minified.
-There is practically no overhead in regards to build time or performance.
+When used in a framework like Next or Gatsby you get all the benefits of minification as well.

-If using in a project without automatic minification, postcss with cssnano can help you easily minify.
+If you are using this library without a framework that provides automatic minification adding postcss with cssnano to your project can help you easily minify.
+It is simply one big CSS file and easy to target.

 So how does it work?
 AnnexCSS first creates variables in :root to reuse as basic properties.

 ```CSS